ga4gh/ga4gh-starter-kit-passport-ui/README.md

 You should get back an object body starting with `id` with value `"org.ga4gh.starterkit.passport.broker"`, and other information.

 ***
-## Interacting with the Passport Service
+## 2. See all Users in the Passport Broker
 Go to http://127.0.0.1:4455/welcome to enter the welcome page.

 Towards the bottom, under Account Management press [Sign Up](http://127.0.0.1:4455/registration) to create an account.